Our products are Sold at veterinary practices and pharmacies.

 • House-soiling with no obvious cause

-Once you have a diagnosis, there is a real plan, medication, diet, enrichment, and supplements that can slow the decline and keep your dog comfortable.
+Once you have a diagnosis, there is a real plan: medication, diet, enrichment, sleep support, and veterinarian-guided cognitive support to help ease the signs and keep your dog comfortable.
 We walk through all of it here: how to treat and manage dog dementia.

 Frequently asked questions